madtunebk/ComfyUI-ControlnetAux/README.md

 # Manual Installation Guide for ComfyUI-ControlnetAux

 1. **Clone the Repository:**
-   - Open your terminal or command prompt.
+   - Open your terminal.
-   - Navigate to the directory where ComfyUI is installed, specifically the `custom_nodes` folder (e.g., `.ComfyUI/custom_nodes/`).
+   - Navigate to the directory where ComfyUI is installed, ensure that you are in the `custom_nodes` folder (e.g., ComfyUI/custom_nodes/).
    - Run the following command:
      ```bash
      git clone https://github.com/madtunebk/ComfyUI-ControlnetAux.git